HLTH11029 - Health Promotion Concepts

 1. Compare and contrast various models of health and health promotion including determinants of health, models of sustainability and change

-2. Analyse the impact of models of health and health promotion on development of health promotion as a discipline
+2. Analyse and evaluate the impact of principles and models of health and health promotion in real world efforts in the health promotion discipline

 3. Examine the role of partnerships in health promotion contexts

-5. Construct an annotated bibliography in partnership with a multidisciplinary team
+5. Create a health promotion activity/initiative in partnership with a multidisciplinary team.

 Alignment of Assessment Tasks to Learning Outcomes